Best Mobile Card Readers for UK Businesses

 And we were fans of Zettle’s 24/7 transaction monitoring for security and fraud protection.
 With its expensive experience in the virtual payment space, PayPal-backed Zettle is one of the most reliable options for security.

-We had no problems in taking payment, though the small size of the card reader and the lack of privacy when inputting a pin could put off older customers due to the lack of a “secure feeling”.
+We had no problems in taking payment, though the small size of the card reader and the lack of privacy when inputting a PIN could put off older customers due to the lack of a “secure feeling”.
 This may be something to consider, depending on the average age of your customers.

 A Zettle card reader on a counter